Updated 16 October 2020

-Scrubland, based on historical records (ash records, charcoal records, tree rings, and other forensic methods) in California historically (pre European civilization) burn every 30-200 years.
+Californian scrubland, based on historical records (ash records, charcoal records, tree rings, and other forensic methods) historically (pre European civilization) burn every 30-200 years.
 The Sierra Nevada foothills and mountains (mixed oak woodland transitioning to coniferous) had a pre-settlement return interval of 10-30 years.
-Also note one important difference: these historical fires rarely burned the forest to the ground.
-They were fires primarily of the underbrush – generally quick moving and low intensity.

 Also, be careful when comparing to other regions in the USA because climate, terrain, vegetation types, and quantities of unfragmented wildlands also vary dramatically.
 Each case is different – whether it be Florida or Maine or Texas.
 Each scenario has to be considered individually in the context of the aforementioned variables.

 I have not researched each of these, but did find that climate models indicate that Texas and Florida won’t see the generally steady upward trend in wildfire seen in Arizona, California, and west, but instead will see occasional unprecedented devastating fires on infrequent intervals.